kofny/easypwd/plot/README.md

 22. `--force-update` means that we want to read raw date from password_rank file, instead of only update parameters like `color`, `line width`

+Note that in the json file, `total < -1 ` is equal to "we do not need to divide total".

 ## lines.py

 **Required**